NickBwalley/ChatGPT-Clone-With-New-ChatGPT3.5-API/README.md

 # Hello Champs 👋
-## Join me in building the New ChatGPT-Clone-3.5 with openAI. 🖖:
+## Join me in building the New ChatGPT-Clone-3.5 with openAI API 🖖:
 ## Stay tuned 	😉